The Sonobeat Custom Mixers

 The 10-input suitcase mixer (1968)

 By the end of 1967, Sonobeat has outgrown the 6-input mixer, although it provides yeoman service in recording the first group of 45 RPM singles and album that Sonobeat releases.
 But now Sonobeat wants to use more sophisticated microphone techniques as well as "direct injection" – plugging guitars directly into the mixer, bypassing the guitar amp and speaker box altogether – so more inputs is the number one priority.
 Rim begins researching audio amplifier circuits early in 1968.
-Using plans sourced from articles in Popular Electronics and db: The Sound Engineering Magazine, he lays out printed circuit board matrices that Miller Blueprint in downtown Austin turns into high-contrast negatives.
+Using plans sourced from articles in Popular Electronics and Radio Electronics magazines, he lays out printed circuit board matrices that Miller Blueprint in downtown Austin turns into high-contrast negatives.
 The negatives are then used with Radio Shack printed circuit etching kits to create the actual copper-clad epoxy boards onto which all the components are mounted.
 Bill Curtis' 6-input mixer used field effect transistors, but for the new mixer Rim chooses Motorola audio integrated circuits that offer more powerful features.
 Other components rounding out the circuits include standard transistors, capacitors, resistors, and audio transformers.
 This mixer also will be battery powered, but will take a bigger battery pack than the Curtis mixer.

 Now, how to house the new printed circuits boards and control surface?
 Another wooden box, but bigger than the Curtis mixer?
 Bill Sr. sees a Samsonite or American-Tourister TV commercial for luggage that can withstand being run over by a truck.
 This triggers an idea: since Sonobeat has no studio facility and generally records at a variety of rented locations around Austin, such as Swingers Club , Vulcan Gas Company, and the First Cumberland Presbyterian Church auditorium, the Joseys have to cart their equipment all over the place.
 So, Bill Sr. decides to mount the new mixer in a suitcase with a detachable lid.
 He cuts a piece of black acrylic plexiglass to precisely fit flush at the surface of the bottom half of the suitcase, then drills holes into the acrylic for the volume and pan controls.
 This time, he adds VU meters to more accurately gauge and control input and output levels.
 He installs XLR connectors and quarter-inch phone jack inputs on each side of the suitcase and mounts suction cups to the bottom to hold the mixer in place when in use.
 Meanwhile, Rim assembles ten identical sets of the printed circuit boards, each containing a microphone pre-amp, line input, and line-level output, plus one printed circuit board that combines the outputs of the ten input circuits to feed the VU meters and the Ampex 350 and 354 tape decks.